Nonye2K3/chia/Is-my-farm-healthy?-I-am-not-finding-proofs..md

 `cat debug.log | grep "Found [1-9] proofs"`

 If you do this for all your logfiles and get a result, **great!** This means your farm is 100% working as expected.
-You might now have won a block yet, but you already came very close once, or a few times!
+You might not have won a block yet, but you already came very close once, or a few times!

 **Note:** The author would like to give example output, but as of writing of this doc has not yet found a proof.